 Preparing the skin:

-- Boil the sweet potato in 500 ml water until fork tender.
-While still hot, gradually add in the tapioca flour until you are able to form a smooth pliable dough.
+- Boil the sweet potato cubes in 500 ml water until fork-tender, about 5-8 minutes.
+You may lose some of the liquid but it shouldn't be too much.
+While the water is still hot, gradually add in the tapioca flour until you are able to form a smooth pliable dough.
+This is important or the dough will be dry and hard to roll if the water is not hot boiling.
 You may need more flour or less flour depending on the sweet potato.
 So, it is important to add the flour a little bit at a time.
 The dough should feel smooth and does not stick to your hand.

 - Wrap the dough in plastic wrap and let it rest for 30 minutes.
 It is important not to skip this step.
 You can even do this one day before and place in refrigerator.
 Just bring it back to room temperature when you are ready to work with the dough